The Thurston norm of graph manifolds: The Thurston norm of a graph manifold

 \bl For every $\alpha\in H_2(M)$, the following formula holds: \el \bp It is sufficient to prove the identity (\ref{equation: norm}) for integral classes.
 Thanks to Lemma \ref{lemma: additive norm}, for every properly embedded oriented surface $S\subset M$, after possibly a slight isotopy to make $S$ transverse with the decomposing tori of $M$, we have where $x_{M_i}$ is the Thurston norm on $H_2(M_i,\partial M_i)$.
-Each $M_i$ is a Seifert fibered manifold and the proof of Proposition \ref{prop: norm for seifert} shows that \ep
+Each $M_i$ is a Seifert fibered manifold and equality (\ref{equation: norm of Seifert}) concludes the proof. \ep

 \bprop If $M$ is good, then the following sequence of vector spaces is exact where $V$ is the null-space of the Thurston norm on $H_2(M)$.
-In particular, the nonvanishing homology $H_2^{nv}(M)$ is isomorphic to $\ker A\subset \R^n$ through an isomorphism sending $H_2^{nv}(M;\Q)$ to $\ker A\cap \Q^n$. \eprop \bp It is enough to show that the sequence of $\Q$-vector spaces is exact.
+In particular, the nonvanishing homology $H_2^{nv}(M)$ is isomorphic to $\ker A\subset \R^n$ through an isomorphism sending $H_2^{nv}(M;\Q)$ onto $\ker A\cap \Q^n$.
+Hence, a rational basis of $H_2^{nv}(M)$ corresponds through $\psi$ with a rational basis of $\ker A$. \eprop \bp It is enough to show that the sequence of $\Q$-vector spaces is exact.
 Since $\chi_i<0$ for every $i$, $M$ cannot be a torus-bundle.
 Indeed, a non-Seifert fibered torus-bundle has JSJ decomposition equal to a product (torus)$\times [0,1]=$(annulus)$\times S^1$, given by cutting along a torus fiber.
 Hence, Lemma \ref{lemma: arising tuples} implies that $\psi(H_2(M;\Q))=\ker A\cap\Q^n$.
-Finally, the equality (\ref{equation: norm}) implies $V\cap H_2(M,\Q)=\ker \psi$. \ep
+Finally, given that $\chi_i<0$ for each $i$, equality (\ref{equation: norm}) implies $V\cap H_2(M,\Q)=\ker \psi$. \ep